 The layers of the tissues are guarded by bundle sheath and noticeable parenchymatous tissues.

 There is a pith zone in the dicot stem.
 It works as the core around which the intricate vascular bundles are arranged to form a ring.
-In every bundle of the vascular bundle of a dicot stem, the nutrient bearing xylem and phloem tissues are kept apart by means of the vascular cambium.
+In every bundle of the vascular bundle of a dicot stem, the nutrient-bearing xylem and phloem tissues are kept apart by means of the vascular cambium.
+Sunflower and Cucurbita are examples of dicot stems.
 As the plants mature, the older plant cells are pushed to the edges of the stem.
 This elongates the vascular bundles.
 Some more structural features make monocot and dicot stem unique in their own ways.
 For example:

 The stems have an outer protective layer, called Epidermis.